fordinator/princess-maker-2-ai/README.md

 # princess-maker-2-ai
 *Discord* chatbot with a tamagotchi style girlfriend stat system, narrated by an LLM. *Princess Maker 2* was pretty damn creepy, so this is about a stepsister moving in with her older stepbrother.
-If you dislike this, take it up with one of the rest of the mature streaming video industry.
+If you dislike this, take it up with the rest of the mature streaming video industry.
 All characters portrayed are 18, those accessing this repository need legal age of 18+ or 21+ (depending on jurisdiction)

 ### Preamble